Week 13 NFL injury reports, picks, Fantasy: Cooper out, Antonio Brown questionable

 Patriots at Bills

-- Patriots: WR Chris Hogan, OT Marcus Cannon OUT; WR Matthew Slater, OT LaAdrian Waddle, C David Andrews, DE Trey Flowers, LB Kyle Van Noy, LB Trevor Reilly, LB Marquis Flowers, CB Eric Rowe QUESTIONABLE
+- Patriots: WR Chris Hogan, OT Marcus Cannon, DE Trey Flowers, LB Trevor Reilly OUT; WR Matthew Slater, OT LaAdrian Waddle, C David Andrews, LB Kyle Van Noy, LB Marquis Flowers, CB Eric Rowe QUESTIONABLE

 - Bills: RB Mike Tolbert, WR Kelvin Benjamin, OT Cordy Glenn, G John Miller OUT; FB Patrick DiMarco, WR Jordan Matthews, TE Charles Clay, TE Nick O'Leary, OT Seantrel Henderson, OT Conor McDermott, DE Eddie Yarbrough QUESTIONABLE

 Analysis: The Patriots remain without a starting receiver and their No. 1 right tackle, and now the fill-in right tackle is questionable to play on Sunday after missing practice Wednesday and participating in limited fashion on Thursday and Friday.
-Most of the team's injured defensive players have been limited at practice all week.
+Flowers and Reilly were downgraded to out on Saturday.
 The Bills have 11 players on the injury report this week, and all but one are on offense.
 With Benjamin out and both Matthews and Clay limited in practice all week, moving the ball through the air could prove tough in this matchup.
 LeSean McCoy didn't practice Friday but didn't draw a final injury designation.

 Broncos at Dolphins